ninjacatz/RTFD-to-MD-Converter/README.md

 # RTFD-to-MD-Converter

 ## Guide
 Set the user-defined variables and run the script.
+The converted files will be in a folder named "your_folder_name-converted-to-md" in the same directory

 Required command line programs:
 - pandoc
 - imagemagick
 - ffmpeg
-- ffprobe
-- identify

 ## Description
 Converts Apple .rftd directories to Github Markdown (preserving file attachments) from a selected folder recursively.
 Converted .md file will be named 'TXT.md' in a directory with the same name as the .rtfd directory and with attachment files, identical to an .rftd directory.
 Note that most .rtf formatting will be erased.